StolenColon/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 * Audience URI (SP Entity ID): `urn:auth0:<YOUR_AUTH0_ENTITYID>:{login slug}`
 - Relay State: `<login slug>`

 Additionally, you may configure the IdP attributes passed from your identity provider into dbt Cloud.
-We recommend using the following values:
+The values will look something like this, but check with your IdP's documentation to confirm the proper formatting:

 | name | name format | value | description |